syncfusion-content/javascript-docs/js/Dialog/Concepts-and-Features/Behavior-Settings.md

 2. The output for Dialog control when “enableResize” is “true” is as follows.

-{% include image.html url="/js/Dialog/Concepts-and-Features/Behavior-Settings_images/Behavior-Settings_img1.png" Caption="Dialog with “enableResize”                                                                                 "%}
+{% include image.html url="/js/Dialog/Concepts-and-Features/Behavior-Settings_images/Behavior-Settings_img1.png" Caption="Dialog with enableResize"%}

 ## Drag Support